ML1758/D3-Challenge/README.md

 ## Summary

-* This assignment is to use D3java script and plotly to read data and display interactive charts.
+* This assignment is to use D3 to create a chart.
-* The application allows a user to select an ID which display the relevant master data and the corresponding top 10 values in a horizontal bar chart and the details in a bubble chart.
-* As an optional section, a gauge chart is displayed with a single attribute.

-### The following tasks were done for the main requirement:
+### The following tasks were done for the reqiored part:

-* The data was in json format and it was read through d3.
+* The data was in a scv file and was read through d3.
+* A chart group ws created with appropriate margins
+* Read the CSV data aand casted the values in to number
+* The number values were then used to create a lineaser scale for x & y axises
-* A function was created to append the IDs to the dropdown list.
+* Appended the x axis to the bottom and y axis to the left
-* The HTML code was changed to run the main function (updatePlotly), when the list value is changed.
-* As the application starts, all the information in the page is prepopulated with the first ID’s data.
-* The main function read the selected ID and runs the metadata pane and the three charts.
-The ID is passed when calling each of the functions.
-* The ID was converted to a an init before passing to two of the functions.
+* The axix labesl were appended to the chart group
-* The metadata function read the data then filter by the entered ID and then display.
-* The bar chart function read the data then filter by the entered ID and then slice to get the first 10 value set.
-* The bar chart is horizontal and have values displayed from large to small, i.e., reversed.
+* A circle group was created for the bubble
+* The circles were appned using the x and y linaer scales
+* Added the text to the cisrcle using the same linear scale
-* The bubble chart function read the data then filter by the entered ID and then display.
+* The text was the State's abbriviation read form the data

-### Optional requirement:
+### Bonus part:

-* A gauge chart function was created to read the data filter by the entered ID.
-* The gauge display a single attribute.
+* Not attempted.